denten-papers/xp-routledge/proposal.md

-Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared memory formation (to name just a few), begin to gain a measure of specificity that points to concrete ways of collaboration between diverse practitioners.
+Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared memory formation (to name just a few), is beginning to gain a measure of specificity that points to concrete ways of collaboration between diverse practitioners.
 Such questions are interesting to computer scientists and game designers alike.

-A small number of recent books have began to direct generalist DH approaches and methodologies to the questions and traditions governing their specific area of expertise.
-To these we may attribute:
+A small number of recent books have begun to direct generalist DH approaches and methodologies to the questions and traditions governing their specific area of expertise.
+To this category we may attribute:

 - *Writing History in the Digital Age* by Jack Dougherty and Kristen Nawrotzki (Michigan UP, 2013),^[ln-hist]